Page links: Home page Summer bulbs, Dahlias, Begonias, etc, Spring bulbs "In the Green Bulbs" Ordering procedure

 6. Should I lift tulips after they have flowered?

 Probably yes, unless you have a sandy well drained soil, or will gamble on a hot, dry summer.
 Tulip bulbs, coming as they did originally from the Middle East, expect to be baked during the summer.
-It is true that the specie varieties, and from our experience the Darwin varieties, are quite tolerant of wetter soils, and indeed we have some Red Apeldoorn, Golden Apeldoorn and White Dreams which are at least 25 years old.
+It is true that the specie varieties, and from our experience the Darwin varieties, are quite tolerant of wetter soils, and indeed we have some Red Apeldoorn, Golden Apeldoorn and White Dream which are at least 25 years old.

 We generally lift the bulbs six weeks after the flowers have faded, and lay them on a bench in our greenhouse, leaving them for several weeks to "ripen".
 This means the outer tunics dry off, the stems can easily be removed, and the "splits", (the smaller bulbs formed by division), can be separated.
 It is not worth planting the small bulbs, but keep the 9cm circumference or over bulbs somewhere dry and away from rodents, and replant in November.
 Or buy some more from the Clare Bulb Company, which is a good idea anyway, as tulips need topping-up to ensure a good display.